Our Blog

 When Oregon’s rainy season hits, roof leaks can turn from a small nuisance into a real emergency.
 Water finds the smallest openings, around flashing, vents, skylights, or missing shingles, and before you know it, you’re setting out buckets and towels to contain the damage.
 Protecting commercial and residential roofs from water intrusion is crucial to prevent costly repairs and maintain the structure’s integrity.

 At IronHead Roofing, we’ve seen it all.
-From tiny drips to full-blown ceiling collapses, roof leaks during storms are serious business, but there is a safe way to handle them.
-Here’s what you should (and shouldn’t) do when you notice your roof leaking in the rain, and how our professional tarp system protects your home until permanent repairs can be made.
-The importance of timely intervention and regular maintenance cannot be overstated when it comes to safeguarding your building during Oregon’s rainy season.
+From tiny drips to full-blown ceiling collapses, a roof leaking in the rain is serious business, but there is a safe way to handle it.
+Here’s what you should (and shouldn’t) do when you notice your roof leaking in the rain, and how taking the right steps early can prevent far more costly damage down the road.
+Timely intervention and regular maintenance are essential for protecting your home during Oregon’s rainy season.

 Step 1: Stay Calm and Contain the Leak